 For three days, nine partners of Idesam’s Carbon Neutral Program (PCN) were in the Uatumã’s Sustainable Development Reserve (RDS), located northeast of Amazonas, to get a closer look at the results of the work on offsetting greenhouse gas emissions (GHG) through Agroforestry Systems (SAFs).
-As an initiative of Idesam, the meeting took place between 03 and 06 of April, approximating the PCN clients to the beneficiary communities.
+This meeting, an initiative of Idesam, took place between April 3rd and 6th, bringing PCN’s clients closer to the beneficiary communities.

-Among the results achieved by the Carbon Neutral Program, until now, are the planting of more than 22,000 trees in 27 areas, 26 hectares of degraded areas recovered, 60 ‘carboneutralized’ partners and 27 families benefited from the activities.
-The main goal of the program is to maintain local agricultural and forestry production through a low carbon social development model, in order to generate carbon “credits” to compensate the emissions of interested partners.
+Among the results achieved by the Carbon Neutral Program, until now, are the planting of more than 22,000 trees in 27 areas, 26 hectares of degraded areas recovered, 60 ‘carboneutralized’ partners and 27 families benefited by the activities.
+The main purpose of the program is to maintain local agricultural and forestry production through a low carbon social development model, in order to generate carbon “credits” to offset the emissions of interested partners.
 The visit to the Uatumã’s RDS was attended by nine Idesam’s partners, which include bi02, Sobrebarba, TRE-AM, TR Mídia and Herenboen Nederland Foundation.

-According to Idesam’s Climate Change Program (PMC) researcher, Isabele Goulart, the visit was to make the clients aware of how the field dynamics work and to understand better the Carbon Neutral program as a whole.
-Beyond experiencing the Amazonian reality, the partners were able to know closely the families that help the program to exist and the benefits generated by each neutralization initiative.
+According to Idesam’s Climate Change Program (PMC) researcher, Isabele Goulart, the idea of the visit is to make the clients aware of how the field dynamics work and better understand the program as a whole.
+Beyond experiencing the Amazon reality, the partners were able to know closely the families that help the program to exist and the benefits generated by each neutralization initiative.